 For any additional questions you can contact the PhD Forum Chairs (Leman Akoglu, Tijl De Bie) at firstname.lastname@example.org.

 This year Discovery Challenge has a quite intriguing set of competitions for those researchers that want to prove their ability in solving real-life problems.
-In particular we have three different context for participans:
+In particular we have four different context for participans:

 The ECML/PKDD Discovery Challenge 2016 on Bank Card Usage Analysis asks you to predict the user behavior of the OTP Bank Hungary, a key bank in CEE Region.
 We give you one year list of card payment events with geolocation information.